raiden-network/raidex/README.md

 ### Run

-For the current version Raiden, the Message Broker and the Commitment Service need to run before starting the raidex node.
-Currently the Raidex Node is configured to be used in Kovan Testnet.
+For the current version Raiden, the Message Broker and the Commitment Service need to run before starting the raidEX node.
+Currently the raidEX Node is configured to be used in Kovan Testnet.

 > **Info:** In order to have a full trading experience it is necessary to run at least two raidEX nodes (traders).
 Each node relies on its own raiden node instance.
 Also the commitment service needs its own raiden node.
 Please make sure to use different port settings for all instances and use unique keystores for every node including the commitment service.

 #### Start the Message Broker

 ```
 # go to the raidex directory